USITC-Gravity-Group/GME/docs/docs/tutorials.md

 ```
 It is also worth noting that the commands *combine_sector_results()* and *format_regression_tables()* can both be used in one of two ways.
 They are both stand-alone functions that can be supplied dictionaries of results (produced directly from the EstimationModel or custom assembled by a user), as in the *format_regression_table()* example.
 Alternatively, both can be used as methods on the EstimationObject itself, as in the *combine_sector_results()* example.
 !!! tip
     **LaTeX users**: The method *format_regression_table* can output a table into a csv file with some desired LaTeX syntax.
 This can be done by specifying *format = '.csv'* and *'latex_syntax'=True*.
-This option allows users to manipulate the tables in spreadsheet software while retaining LaTeX syntax.
+This option allows users manipulate the tables in spreadsheet software while retaining LaTeX syntax.
 We recommend reading the file into the spreadsheet software as 'text data' so that it does not try to interpret the formatting of the table entries.

-The gme package also has several ways to save the results to a file, either in full or in a space-saving slim version.
-See the API Reference portion of this documentation for further information.
+[^DataFrame]: See [https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html) for more information on Pandas DataFrames.

 [^sector_var_name]: Had their been multiple sectors, we could have indicated so by adding the input *sector_var_name = 'sector_column'* in the declaration of the EstimationData.